 Single defendants may have multiple insurance policies that you can expose and take advantage of.
 Insurance companies offer umbrella policies that reasonably cover damages above the primary insurance coverage.

 You can approach the defendant personally for an equitable settlement.
 However, the defendant must have money in their bank account or some asset.
 A judge can sign documents that allow you to lien the defendant’s property until you get your financial recovery.
-If the defendant does not have any properties, assets, or money, then you’re out of luck.
+If the defendant has no properties, assets, or money, you’re out of luck.

 Upon rejection, by law, the insurance companies need to disclose details as to why the rejection took place most reasonably.
 When this happens, the insured files a lawsuit stating bad faith as a rejection of the claims.
 However, the plaintiff must also realize that even after establishing probable liability, rejecting the claims does not mean that the plaintiff can now pursue bad faith liability.